Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 From 2015 to 2018, Dan was also the Chair of South East Queensland’s bulk water supply authority, SEQWater.
 Dan is the current Chair of Granite Belt Water Ltd, a not for profit company established to build and operate dam and irrigation schemes to service growers on the Granite Belt in Southern Queensland and is an independent member of the Audit Committee for Logan City Council.

 Dan is a member of the Australian Institute of Company Directors and has a bachelor’s degree in Accounting and Business Management from the Queensland University of Technology.

 David Stewart was appointed as a non-executive director on 3 December 2015 and was last re-elected in October 2018.

-David is a civil engineer with 35 years’ experience in Australia and internationally, specialising in large dams, water supply, irrigation and other infrastructure projects.
+David is a civil engineer with almost 40 years’ experience in Australia and internationally, specialising in large dams, water supply, irrigation and other infrastructure projects.

 During that time, he has worked in the private sector with major engineering consulting firms and in the public sector with large water businesses, including as Executive Manager Technical Services, Executive Manager Strategy and Development and as Managing Director of Goulburn-Murray Water in Victoria.

 David is currently Managing Director of the specialist engineering consultancy Australian Dams & Water Consultants Pty Ltd and is a former Director and Past Chairman of the Australian National Committee on Large Dams (ANCOLD).